AccessibilityUniversal Orlando ResortUniversal Studios Hollywood

 Do I make a return time if the wait is 25 minutes?

-If the current wait time is under 30 minutes, the team member at the entrance will direct you and your party directly to the Express Pass Entrance.
+If the current wait time is under 30 minutes, often, the team member at the entrance will direct you and your party directly to the Express Pass Entrance.
+However, you may be directed to the standby queue.

 I use an ECV to get around at the parks; do I need the Attraction Assistance Pass?

-The AAP is designed for guests with a disability that prevents them from tolerating the traditional queue; typically, this does not include mobility issues.
+The AAP is designed for guests with disabilities that prevent them from tolerating the traditional queue, which typically does not include mobility issues.
 Contact Universal’s Guest Services if you need specific clarification.

 My resort room offers me Early Entry to the Wizarding World of Harry Potter.
 Can I get an AAP return time during that time?